-Calgary council unanimously passes LGBT conversion therapy ban
+Calgary council unanimously votes to draft bylaw banning LGBT conversion therapy

 'This practice is horrific and sad,' says Coun.
 Evan Woolley